 Browning-Kamins is the third recipient of a Bowdoin fellowship that funds summertime field work with Project Puffin.
 Last year Lila Wright ’16 and Claire Schollaert ’16 were the first two Bowdoin students to receive the grant.

-Project Puffin was founded in 1973 on Easter Egg Rock to rebuild Maine’s puffin colonies, which had been nearly wiped out by hunters.
+Project Puffin was founded in 1973 on Eastern Egg Rock to rebuild Maine’s puffin colonies, which had been nearly wiped out by hunters.
 Over the years, the project has grown to encompass six more Maine islands, each the site for thousands of nesting puffins, terns, razorbills, storm-petrels and other birds.

 So far, all of the Bowdoin fellows have been placed on Stratton Island, one of the more accessible of the seven Project Puffin islands.
 It lies close to Prouts Neck, Scarborough, in Saco Bay, a 20-minute boat ride.
 The island is a preferred spot for nesting roseate, least, Arctic and common terns.
 Many other bird species arrive on the island’s shores or around its freshwater pond, including glossy ibises, little blue herons, great and snowy egrets, American oystercatchers, northern shovelers, common eiders, and black crowned night herons.